 - FDIC insurance.
 You may come across these four letters when opening a savings account online, but what do they really mean?
-Translation: The Federal Deposit Insurance Corporation (FDIC), a government agency, will reimburse depositors up to $250,000 or the maximum allowed by law if an FDIC-insured bank fails.
+Translation: The Federal Deposit Insurance Corporation (FDIC), a government agency, will insure depositors up to $250,000 or the maximum allowed by law if an FDIC-insured bank fails.
 Ask the bank or use the FDIC’s BankFind tool to ensure your money will be protected by FDIC insurance, and you won’t need to worry about a potential financial disaster wiping out your savings.

 - Minimum opening deposit.
 You may be required to deposit at least a certain amount of money to open a savings account online.
 You won’t necessarily need to keep that money in your account after it’s open, but the requirement could still be a nuisance and limit your options.

 - Monthly maintenance or account fees.
 You may have to pay a monthly maintenance or account fee if you don’t meet activity or funding requirements, such as an average daily balance or several direct deposits each month.
 However, Chidester says online accounts are often the exception.
 “With most online savings accounts, it doesn’t matter if you have $1 or $100,000, they won’t charge a fee for not maintaining a minimum balance,” he says.
 “You won’t find arbitrary ‘maintenance’ fees either because your online account is low maintenance.”
 For example, the Discover Online Savings Account, named NerdWallet’s 2020 Best Savings Account, comes with no account fees.1 That’s good news, because bank fees can eat into your savings and negate your earnings.